OpenChain-Project/Telco-WG/tools/openchain_telco_sbom_validator/README.md

 # openchain-telco-sbom-validator

-A script to validate SBOMs against version 1.1 of the [OpenChain Telco SBOM Guide](https://github.com/OpenChain-Project/Telco-WG/blob/main/OpenChain-Telco-SBOM-Guide_EN.md).
+A script to validate SBOMs against the [OpenChain Telco SBOM Guide](https://github.com/OpenChain-Project/Telco-WG/blob/main/OpenChain-Telco-SBOM-Guide_EN.md).

+What is new in version 0.3.0:
+* you can validate recursively SBOMs linked by SPDX Relationships,
+* you can validate against version 1.0 or 1.1 of the Guide (default is 1.1),
+* you can check only MANDATORY fields or MANDATORY and RECOMMENDED fields (default is MANDATORY only).

 # Installation